joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 6. Environmental: This factor refers to the physical and natural environment that can affect a business.
 Examples include climate change, natural disasters, and the availability of natural resources.

-By conducting a PESTLE analysis, businesses can identify opportunities and threats that they may face in the future.
-This can help them develop strategies to address potential risks and capitalize on emerging trends.

 ## SWOT analysis

 SWOT analysis is a strategic planning tool that helps businesses identify their strengths, weaknesses, opportunities, and threats.
 It is a simple and effective way to evaluate the internal and external factors that can affect the success of a business.
 SWOT analysis is often used by businesses to assess their current position, develop a strategy, and make informed decisions about their future direction.

-The acronym SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
-Strengths and weaknesses refer to the internal factors of the business, while opportunities and threats are external factors.

 1. Strengths: These are the internal factors that give a business an advantage over its competitors.
 Examples of strengths can include a strong brand, loyal customer base, unique product or service, talented employees, and efficient processes.